 International student Hadeel fulfils dream of completing PhD at Queen’s

-Hadeel Abdellatif will graduate virtually today Friday 24 July with a PhD in Management from Queen’s Management School.
+Hadeel Abdellatif will today (Friday 24 July) celebrate graduating with a PhD in Management from Queen’s Management School.

 In 2015 Hadeel travelled to Belfast from Amman in Jordan to start her PhD journey at Queen’s with her young family, sons Riad and Amir (then aged five and one), whilst her husband remained in Jordan for work.